-The Village Design Statement (SD01) produced in 2003 identified the importance of retaining the village layout, stating, "If there is to be further expansion, it is important that Stradbroke's very effective and influential linear form is retained."
+The Village Design Statement produced in 2003 identified the importance of retaining the village layout, stating, "If there is to be further expansion, it is important that Stradbroke's very effective and influential linear form is retained."
 The challenge is to create a balanced community that respects the past while promoting the future.
-It is a primary purpose of this document is to set out how this might be achieved in particular through the allocation process.
+A primary purpose of this document to set out how this might be achieved, in particular through the allocation process.